 Morning Meeting Activities

-On the morning meeting calendar, there are a variety of activities you can select.
+On the morning meeting calendar, there are a variety of activity ideas you can select.
 These ideas are ready for you to use digitally with PowerPoint slide.
 You can also use these in Google Slides if you wish.
-If you have a day where you need to teach virtually, these are ready for you to use.
+If you have a day where you need to conduct virtual morning meetings, these are ready for you to use.

-At the beginning of the year, you will need to scaffold your instruction to support students during this portion of morning meeting activity.
+At the beginning of the year, you will need to scaffold your instruction to support students during this portion of the morning meeting activity.
+Mad Libs is a classic game that you will revisit again and again.
 Kindergarten and first grade students might need support when thinking of verbs, nouns, or adjectives.
+Short and consistent exposure to these grammar vocabulary words is an excellent way to make them permanent.
 As the months continue, these will become automatic for your kiddos.
-Remember, morning meeting activities are meant to be done together.
-They are not intended as an assigned task.
+Remember, morning meeting activities are

-Each month we have included some fun themed informational texts to the morning meeting.
+Each month we have included some fun themed informational texts to the morning meeting routines.
 Some include a video like this one.
 Students can click on the apple to watch this quick video.

 Picture of the Day

 Photo prompts are a great way to facilitate student discussion.
 Encourage each student to turn and talk to their partner.
-As the teacher, you can move about the room and help foster accountable talk behaviors.
+As the teacher, you can move about the room and help foster accountable talk behaviors throughout the whole class.
+Often times, you will be in the middle of the circle and scooting from one student to the next student, so it may be a good idea to get your leggings ready!

 Once students have had time to practice their oral language, then you can type a few responses if you wish.
 Remember, the GOLD is the discussion!